-The uncertainty modelling presented in this paper assumes that there are no costs associated with the order of events (e.g., design refresh events, obsolescence events, and production events) even when the order of events violates a constraint.
-To model costs associated with the order of events, two key pieces of information need to be developed:

-- 1 the probability a specific order of events will occur - 2 a method for calculating the associated costs for the specific order of events.
+The uncertainty modeling presented in this paper assumes that there are no costs associated with the order of events (e.g., design refresh events, obsolescence events, and production events) even when the order of events violates a constraint.
+To model costs associated with the order of events, two key pieces of information need to be developed: 1) the probability a specific order of events will occur and 2) a method for calculating the associated costs for the specific order of events.
 The probability that a specific order of events will occur can be found by using a probability aggregate.
 Determining the cost associated with the order of events will involve both time dependent and independent functions.
 Since each scenario has associated costs and a probability of occurring, then an expected value could be calculated for each design refresh plan put into the DRP objective function.

 The case study demonstrated the effect of imposing temporal constraints not only on the best solution, but on all solutions (Figure 4).
-For example, imposing the constraints based on 'Strong B' obsolescence type events results in all design refresh plans increasing their associated LCC due to the backfit costs needed to implement the design refresh on fielded systems.
+For example, imposing the constraints based on "Strong B" obsolescence type events results in all design refresh plans increasing their associated lifecycle cost due to the backfit costs needed to implement the design refresh on fielded systems.

 While theoretically, a refresh plan can always be found that satisfies all constraints all the time in the presence of uncertainties, in the real world there are several practical limitations on refresh plans and it is common for real systems that the actual set of refresh plans you have to select from will not include any plans that satisfy all the constraints all the time.
-This happens due to the fact that the plans you have to select from either:

-- 1 conform to a particular management tradition, style, or culture (e.g., the use of a fixed frequency refresh planning scheme) - 2 they were generated by an algorithm that conforms to a set of generation rules [e.g., some DRP methodologies use a 'just in time' refresh approach, Singh and Sandborn (2006)].
+This happens due to the fact that the plans you have to select from either: 1) conform to a particular management tradition, style, or culture (e.g., the use of a fixed frequency refresh planning scheme); 2) and/or they were generated by an algorithm that conforms to a set of generation rules (e.g., some design refresh planning methodologies use a "just in time" refresh approach, Singh and Sandborn, 2006).
 Therefore, it is valuable to be able to choose the best refresh plan from a set of refresh plans where none of the refresh plans satisfy all the criteria all the time.
-The results of the case study concluded with a graph of the criterion space (Figure 6), which placed emphasis on the question 'what is the 'best' solution?'
-Finding the 'best' solution could be done by various multi-objective algorithms that include preferences such as a utility function method, which are well developed in optimisation literature.
-If preferences are not included then the most straight forward method for finding the 'best' solution would be to find the design refresh plan with the lowest probability of failure and lowest associated LCC, which is done by normalising both objectives and determining which design refresh plan is closest to the origin.
+The results of the case study concluded with a graph of the criterion space (Figure 6), which placed emphasis on the question "what is the "best" solution?"
+Finding the "best" solution could be done by various multi-objective algorithms that include preferences such as a utility function method, which are well developed in optimization literature.
+If preferences are not included then the most straight forward method for finding the "best" solution would be to find the design refresh plan with the lowest probability of failure and lowest associated lifecycle cost, which is done by normalizing both objectives and determining which design refresh plan is closes to the origin.

 The refresh plans produced by the DRP methodology is widened in scope by taking real world system limitations and transforming them into constraints that can be directly applied to the DRP process.
-Future work will be developing the expected LCC value calculation which involves deriving a series of probability aggregates for all possible order of events (i.e., event permutations) and creating penalty cost functions for when the order of events results in a constraint violation or an infeasible situation such as when a design refresh activity completes after the scheduled start of a production event.
+Future work will be developing the expected lifecycle cost value calculation which involves deriving a series of probability aggregates for all possible order of events (i.e., event permutations) and creating penalty cost functions for when the order of events results in a constraint violation or an infeasible situation such as when a design refresh activity completes after the scheduled start of a production event.